bitban/php-code-quality-tools/README.md

 #### post-checkout hook

-It checks wether composer.lock has changed and, if so, it launches `composer install` command.
+It checks whether composer.lock has changed and, if so, launches `composer install` command.

 `php-cqtools hooks:post-checkout <projectPath> <prevCommit> <postCommit>`